-The detention basin planned for Garnett Lehmann Park is one of a series of projects under the Gowrie Creek Catchment Flood Mitigation Project to substantially increase flood protection for Toowoomba.
-The detention basin, in conjunction with the one planned for Ballin Drive Park, follows extensive flood studies.
+The detention basin being constructed at Garnett Lehmann Park is one of a series of projects under the Gowrie Creek Catchment Flood Mitigation Project to substantially increase flood protection for Toowoomba.
+The detention basin, in conjunction with the one under construction at Ballin Drive Park and other works along East Creek, follows extensive flood studies.

 - Release draft plan (see below).
 Completed November 2013.